dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 ### If your app does not use ADAL

 If your app does not use ADAL, the Intune App SDK will provide default values for ADAL parameters and handle authentication against Azure AD.
 You do not have to specify any values for the ADAL settings listed above.

-## App protection policy without device enrollment (new!)
+## App protection policy without device enrollment

 ### Overview
 Intune app protection policy without device enrollment, also known as **APP-WE** or MAM-WE, allows apps to be managed by Intune without the need for the device to be enrolled Intune mobile device management (MDM).
 To support this new functionality, the app must participate to register user accounts for management.
 To use the new APIs, follow these steps: